-The Fellowship will kick off with an in-person three-day public policy retreat, after which YRFs are expected to actively participate in hybrid full-day training every Saturday, as well as satisfactorily fulfill required reflection assignments on an individual basis and attend three group discussion sessions online during weekdays.
+The Fellowship will kick off with an in-person three-day public policy retreat, after which YRFs are expected to actively participate in hybrid full-day training on Saturdays, as well as satisfactorily fulfill required reflection assignments on an individual basis and attend three group discussion sessions online during weekdays.

 Following the conclusion of the six-month training cycle, Fellows will produce an individual policy research proposal for consideration under the Future Forum research grant allocation, with a view to publication in the Journal of Future Cambodia.
 As well they have the opportunity to publish independent work through a variety of Future Forum publication avenues.